 The plot of The Lighthouse (2019) revolves around two men – Thomas Wake and Ephraim Winslow, portrayed by Willem Dafoe and Robert Pattinson respectively.
 Thomas is a sailor silverback and a blabbermouth who worked as the lighthouse keeper for years now.
 Ephraim serves as Thomas’ counterpart – silent and distant, he quickly grows angry at the way his superior treats him.
 Both gentlemen are rather stubborn and heavily grounded when it comes to their moral standards.

 As the tension between the two isolated men grows, Thomas and Ephraim form a sort of love-hate relationship.
 Thomas has certain prejudices and likes to remain the boss, but Ephraim – who feels cheated on and mistreated by the older colleague – seeks revenge.
 This results in a few random acts of insubordination and occasional violence – like the act of killing a seagull (which brings bad luck according to Thomas – explained further down the article).

 In the film’s climax, Ephraim takes over the control.
 Out of anger and developing delusions, he kills Thomas.
 Then, Ephraim falls prey to the tempting light of the titular lighthouse.

 The film ends with the two men dying.

-After this brief reminder, let’s move to analyzing the first layer The Lighthouse (2019) and its symbolical use of the Greek myth about Prometheus and Poseidon.
+After this brief reminder, let’s move to analysis of the first layer The Lighthouse (2019), and its symbolical use of the Greek myth about Prometheus and Poseidon.

-Throughout the whole film, Robert Eggers hints to Thomas and Ephraim as reflections on two mythological characters – Poseidon and Prometheus.
+Throughout the whole film, Robert Eggers hints at Thomas and Ephraim as reflections on two mythological characters – Poseidon and Prometheus.
 Although the two weren’t part of the same tale, Eggers found a common denominator for them in The Lighthouse (2019).
 In fact, the director smartly used the virtues of both Poseidon and Prometheus to clash two very powerful, charismatic personas.

 Thomas Wake – the image of god Poseidon

 In ancient Greek mythology, Poseidon was the king of the sea.
-The half-man, half-fish figure was usually portrayed with a trident, and a crown, as well as a long, silver beard.
-He belonged to the God’s pantheon, and was a sibling of Hades, Zeus, Demeter, Hestia and Hera – the key characters appearing in the Greek mythology.
+The half-man, the half-fish figure was usually portrayed with a trident, and a crown, as well as a long, silver beard.
+He belonged to the God’s pantheon and was a sibling of Hades, Zeus, Demeter, Hestia, and Hera – the key characters appearing in Greek mythology.